How to Turn Off Find My iPhone: Easy Fixes for Grayed-Out Issues

 Fix 4: Turn Off Low Power Mode

-Low Power Mode limits background processes, including Location Services.
+Low Power Mode limits background processes like Find My.
+Disable it:

-- Restart your iPhone, then sign back in.
+3. Restart your iPhone and sign back in.

 Fix 6: Update Your iPhone